 Common compensation strategies include:

-There’s also a lagging strategy where your organization sets salaries and benefits below market rates.
+There's also a lagging strategy where your organization sets salaries and benefits below market trends.
 This is usually done as a cost-saving measure for small businesses and nonprofit organizations.
 However, a lagging strategy can make recruiting top talent and retaining your employees more challenging.

-You’ll want to consider many factors as you develop your compensation strategy.
-Some key components to consider are your compensation philosophy, budget, the current job market, base salaries, raise structures, incentives, and perks.
+You'll want to consider many factors as you develop your compensation strategy.

 We'll review these components in the sections below.